When we began our exploration of localizing development we started with a hypothesis:

 There are structural barriers that are limiting both donors and recipients from making real progress on localizing development funding.
 Identifying those barriers, and addressing them with practical solutions, has the potential to unlock significant growth.

-We began digging into this hypothesis and, based on a broad range of interviews and desk research, distilled our learning and ideas into a five part series called Localizing Development.
+We began digging into this hypothesis and, based on a broad range of interviews and desk research, distilled our learning and ideas into a six-part series called Localizing Development.

 Join the Conversation

 Throughout this process, we learned from others and enjoyed hearing feedback and reflections on the ideas we presented.
 We encourage our colleagues to continue to participate in this dialogue and invite you to share your own experiences and ideas as we further refine our work together.
 Please reach out to us at email@example.com.

 Join our mailing list for updates and follow this series for our latest thinking on GDI’s work in this area.